google/flax/docs_nnx/flip/4844-var-eager-sharding.md

   ...
 ```

-For JAX explicit mode, remove the `sharding_names=` annotation on the `nnx.Variable`.
+For JAX explicit mode, remove the `out_sharding=` annotation on the `nnx.Variable`.

 # Implementation
 [implementation]: #implementation

-When an `nnx.Variable` is created, check for the metadata `sharding_names`, and if present, check if under a valid global mesh context of was supplied with a valid mesh.
+When an `nnx.Variable` is created, check for the metadata `out_sharding`, and if present, check if under a valid global mesh context of was supplied with a valid mesh.
 If no, throw error; if yes, call `jax.lax.with_sharding_constraint` to apply sharding constraint on the value.

 Note that this only works in auto sharding mode.
 User should use JAX-level APIs to annotate shardings for explicit mode.